-The Company ensures that the supply chains for its power plants and Distribution Utilities remain stable.
-It also ensures that supply of coal, critical spare parts, and services from outside the country continues through a number of options, including alternative local suppliers and service providers.
+The Company aims to ensure that the supply chains for its power plants and Distribution Utilities remain stable, and that supply of coal, critical spare parts, and services from outside the country continues through a number of options, including alternative local suppliers and service providers.
 Close coordination with LGUs and key government agencies by AboitizPower External Relations and its Business Unit's Legal and Compliance teams facilitate the unimpeded delivery of energy-related goods and services.